Campaign Advertising - Requirements & Restrictions

 Advertising Disclaimer Charts

 Note: The Advertising Disclaimer Charts below are effective through December 31, 2017.
 Due to the passage of the Disclose Act (AB 249), new disclaimer rules will be in effect January 1, 2018.
-Revised charts will be posted before then.
+Revised charts will be posted soon.
 Below is a link comparing the current rules with the new rules.

 The disclaimer requirements are based on the type of advertisement and who paid for it, and are summarized in the following charts: